 According to traditional Chinese medicine, the well-being of an individual depends on the harmonious balance of the complementary extremes of Yin and Yang known as qi or chi.
 It is believed the qi flows through pathways/meridians in the human body.
 There are 350 acupuncture points in the body.
 Hence, through these meridians, energy flows are accessed.
 Diseases or ailments are said to be a result of the imbalance of the forces.
 Restoration of these imbalances can be brought back through the insertion of needles in the pressure points.

-In the Western societies, acupuncture is based on the concepts of neuroscience.
+In Western societies, acupuncture is based on the concepts of neuroscience.
 Acupuncture points are seen by practitioners as a place where the muscles, nerves and connective tissues can be stimulated.
-Thus, it increases blood flow and also triggers the release of body’s natural painkillers.
+Thus, it increases blood flow and also triggers the release of the body’s natural painkillers.
 If you are planning to include acupuncture in your medical treatments, or simply for the sake of experiencing it, make sure that you look for a professional and certified acupuncturist in your area.
-BetterHelp.com can offer some suggestions.

 Numerous studies and testimonials from patients reveal that the benefits of acupuncture are widespread.
 Some of these are: